 The Koret fellow participates in the program while undertaking original research on contemporary Korea.
 The fellow also plays a lead role in organizing the Koret Workshop, a major conference that is held each year at Stanford in conjunction with the Koret fellowship and convenes an international panel of experts in Korean affairs.
 A public keynote address by a prominent figure is an important feature of the event.

 Appointments begin in the fall quarter of the academic year.
-The Koret fellow is provided a monthly stipend for nine months.
+The Koret fellow is provided a monthly stipend.

 Required Application Materials, in PDF Format: